IBM Cloud Docs

 • Secondary instances - The instances that are attached to the primary instance are defined as secondary instances during the order process.

-AD and DNS replication is automatically set up between the domain controllers on the primary and secondary instances.
+AD and DNS replication are automatically set up between the domain controllers on the primary and secondary instances.
 If you are using a single AD domain controller at each site, configure the DNS settings manually, as follows:

 • Primary instance components - use the secondary instance DNS as the secondary DNS server.